AxelBone/MitoChat/README.md

-# MitoChat – Intégration de données mitochondriales
+# MitoChat – Mitochondrial Data Integration

-Ce projet explore l’intégration et la préparation de données pour les maladies mitochondriales, dans le but de réduire l’errance diagnostique via un pipeline d’IA/RAG.
+This project explores the integration and preparation of data for mitochondrial diseases, with the goal of reducing diagnostic delay through an AI/RAG pipeline.

-## Structure du projet
+## Project Structure

-- `data/pivot_output/` : Résultats de transformation en format pivot (JSON, JSONL)
+* `data/pivot_output/` : Transformation results in pivot format (JSON, JSONL)
-- `notebooks/` : Notebooks pour création et exploration de pivots
+* `notebooks/` : Notebooks for creating and exploring pivots
+* `scripts/` : Scripts

 ## Installation